-1. Inspect the belt for damage.

-Transverse (across the belt width) cracks are acceptable.

-Longitudinal (direction of belt length) cracks that intersect with transverse cracks are not acceptable.

-2. Replace the belt if it has unacceptable cracks, is frayed, or has pieces of material missing.
+- 1. Inspect the belt for damage. - Transverse (across the belt width) cracks are acceptable. - Longitudinal (direction of belt length) cracks that intersect with transverse cracks are not acceptable. - 2.
+Replace the belt if it has unacceptable cracks, is frayed, or has pieces of material missing.

-For additional information, see the Caterpillar or the Cummins Operation and Maintenance Manual.
+For additional information, see the Cummins or Mercedes-Benz Operation and Maintenance Manual.

-01-02 Engine-Support Fasteners Checking (rear-engine and frontengine diesel chassis)
+01-02 Engine-Support Fasteners Checking